 - SC Supreme Court

 At every level of appeal, there are filing deadlines to meet and specific rules of procedure to follow.
 You must also organize all your evidence and present it convincingly.
-Doing so on your own is very difficult, especially if you’re recovering from your injury/illness, and you’re likely to get a much better settlement with a lawyer than without one.
 You’ll pay your attorney an agreed-upon percentage of that settlement after you win your case, so your legal representation essentially pays for itself.

 The Role of Your Attorney In A Workers' Compensation Case

 If you have a workers’ comp claim that’s expensive, complicated, disputed, or denied and try to pursue it without legal representation, you’re just doing the insurance company a favor.
 Its lawyers know countless ways to give you less than the benefits you deserve.
 They’re skilled legal professionals who will eat you alive in the very complicated process of workers’ comp settlement.

 If you try to fight them alone, they won’t even take you seriously because you pose no risk to them.
 A knowledgeable workers’ comp attorney fighting for you, however, does pose a risk that motivates the insurance company’s lawyers to give you a fair settlement.
 They know that your attorney will: